For Our Water’s Sake, Use Alternative Water Softeners!

 - For more information on salt free water conditioning alternatives, click here to visit the Sanitation Districts of Los Angeles County’s comprehensive website.

 IEUA has launched a self-regenerating water softener rebate program.
-If you have a connected and working self-regenerating water softener, and live in the cities of Chino, Chino Hills, Fontana, Montclair, Ontario, Rancho Cucamonga, or Upland, you can get a rebate for the reasonable value of the unit—from $300 up to $2,000—and free removal by a pre-qualified licensed plumber.
+If you have a connected and working self-regenerating water softener, and live in the cities of Chino, Chino Hills, Fontana, Montclair, Ontario, Rancho Cucamonga, or Upland, you can get a rebate for the reasonable value of the unit—from $300 up to $2,000.

 Applying for the rebate is simple: